Get Plugin

 Frontend display

 When enabled, the skill question appears above the add-to-cart button.
-If both skill questions and free entry are enabled, the question appears in the "Paid Entry" tab only.
+If both skill questions and free entry are enabled, the question appears in the "Paid Entry" tab and the question text is also displayed in the "Free Entry" tab so postal entrants know which question to answer in their mail entry.

 • A red asterisk indicates the question is required.